List of non-coherent units of measurement: Football field (area)

 On this schema, an association football field is used to help to conceptualize the size of a polo field.

 A football pitch, or field, can be used as a man-in-the-street unit of area.
 The standard FIFA football pitch for international matches is 105 m long by 68 m wide (7140 m2); FIFA allows for a variance of up to 5 m in length in either direction and 7 m more or 4 m less in width (and larger departures if the pitch is not used for international competition), which generally results in the association football pitch generally only being used for order of magnitude comparisons.

-An American football field, including both end zones, is 360 by 160 ft, or 57600 sqft (0.535 ha).
-A Canadian football field is 65 yd wide and 110 yd long with end zones adding a combined 40 yd to the length, making it 87750 sqft or 0.8215 ha.
+An American football field, including both end zones, is 360 by 160 ft, or 57600 ft2 (0.535 ha).
+A Canadian football field is 65 yd wide and 110 yd long with end zones adding a combined 40 yd to the length, making it 87750 ft2 or 0.8215 ha.

 An Australian rules football field may be approximately 150 m (or more) long goal to goal and 135 m (or more) wide, although the field's elliptical nature reduces its area to a certain extent.
 A 150 by 135 m football field has an area of approximately 15900 m2, twice the area of a Canadian football field and three times that of an American football field.